vatpac-technology/sops/docs/pacific/Papua-New-Guinea/Port Moresby (AYPY)/AD.md

 ### Special Runway Operations
 #### Parallel Runway Operations
 Simultaneous parallel runway operations, including PROPS and SODROPS, are not authorised at AYPY.
 Departures on parallel runways should be sequenced so that no aircraft is departing simultaneously with a departure or missed approach on the other runway.

+!!! warning "Important"
+    Separation between traffic on parallel runways is not ensured by SIDs or approach procedures.
+Aircraft performing a missed approach, or departing Runway **14L/32R** via some SIDs, will turn and cross the extended Runway **14R/32L** centreline.

 #### Runway 14R/32L
 Runway 14R/32L is the shorter of the two parallel runways and is restricted to aircraft below 23,000KG MTOW.
 The runway is unlit, and cannot be used at night.